article / Military technology

 14/01/2026

-At the beginning of the year, an unexpected yet understandable fissure emerged in Silicon Valley's competitive landscape.
-On a Monday in January, Apple and Google jointly announced a multi-year cooperation agreement: Google's artificial intelligence models would become the core driver of Apple's next-generation "AI" features, starting with the voice assistant that users had joked about for years—Siri.
-Upon the news, the capital market reacted swiftly, with Google's parent company's market value historically surpassing the $2 trillion mark during trading, making it the fourth listed company to reach this milestone after Nvidia, Microsoft, and Apple.
-This is not merely a business transaction; it resembles a prism, reflecting the fundamental shift in the strategic logic of tech giants as the artificial intelligence arms race enters deeper waters: from clearly defined confrontation to complex and pragmatic "coopetition."
+At the beginning of 2025, an unexpected yet logical fissure emerged on Silicon Valley's competitive landscape.
+On a Monday in January, Apple and Google jointly announced a multi-year cooperation agreement: Google's Gemini artificial intelligence model would become the core driving force behind Apple's next-generation Apple Intelligence features, with the first to be impacted being the voice assistant that users had joked about for years—Siri.
+As soon as the news broke, the capital market reacted swiftly.
+The market capitalization of Google's parent company, Alphabet, historically surpassed the 4 trillion dollar mark during trading hours, making it the fourth publicly listed company to cross this milestone after Nvidia, Microsoft, and Apple.
+This is not merely a business transaction; it is more like a prism, reflecting a fundamental shift in the strategic logic of tech giants as the artificial intelligence arms race enters deeper waters: moving from clear-cut confrontation to complex and pragmatic competition and cooperation.

 A belated pursuit and a shrewd compromise.

-Apple's "late arrival" in the generative AI wave has become an open secret in the tech industry.
-When OpenAI's ChatGPT triggered a tsunami at the end of 2022, Microsoft swiftly placed its bets and integrated it, and Google pushed forward aggressively with its Gemini series of models, Apple remained unusually silent.
-Its internal project, codenamed "Ajax," progressed slowly, and the significantly upgraded Siri, originally slated for a debut at the 2024 Worldwide Developers Conference (WWDC), was postponed.
-Adding to external concerns, there were changes in Apple's senior leadership team, and its early generative AI tools received lukewarm market responses.
-A series of signs indicate that this giant, known for its vertical integration of hardware and software and its closed ecosystem, is facing significant challenges on the foundational large model track, which demands massive data, computing power, and rapid iteration.
+Apple's tardiness in the generative AI wave is an open secret in the tech industry.
+While OpenAI's ChatGPT triggered a tsunami at the end of 2022, Microsoft quickly placed its bets and integrated Copilot, and Google pushed forward with its Gemini series of models, Apple remained unusually silent.
+Its internal AI strategy, codenamed Apple Intelligence, has been progressing slowly, and the significantly upgraded Siri, originally scheduled to debut at the 2024 Worldwide Developers Conference (WWDC), has been postponed.
+What raises even more external concern is the changes in Apple's AI leadership team, and the market response to its early generative AI tools has been lukewarm.
+A series of signs indicate that this giant, known for its vertical integration of hardware and software and its closed ecosystem, is facing significant challenges on the foundational large model track, which demands massive data, computational power investment, and rapid iteration.

-For Apple, this is a shrewd compromise of "trading space for time."
-By partially shifting the pressure of developing the most resource-intensive and long-term investment-demanding foundational models to Google, Apple can focus its own resources more on areas where it excels: hardware integration, user experience design, privacy protection, and lightweight models that run locally on its devices.
-This not only accelerates the launch of its features (especially new versions), alleviating investors' concerns about its lagging progress, but also allows it to continue telling its story of "on-device intelligence" and "industry-leading privacy standards."
-As Dan Ives, an analyst at Wedbush Securities, put it, this is a "stepping stone" for Apple, helping to realign its strategy for 2024 and beyond.
+For Apple, this is a shrewd compromise of trading space for time.
+By partially shifting the pressure of developing resource-intensive, long-term investment-demanding foundational models to Google, Apple can focus its own resources more on its areas of expertise: hardware integration, user experience design, privacy protection, and the lightweight Apple Intelligence models running locally on its devices.
+This not only accelerates the rollout of its AI features—especially the new version of Siri—alleviating investors' concerns about its lag, but also allows it to continue promoting its narrative of on-device intelligence and industry-leading privacy standards.
+As Dan Ives, an analyst at Wedbush Securities, noted, this serves as a stepping stone for Apple, helping its AI strategy get back on track in 2026 and beyond.

 Google's "Infrastructure" Ambitions and Ecosystem Expansion

-If it can be described as "sending charcoal in snowy weather" for Apple, then for Google, this is undoubtedly "adding flowers to brocade" and a significant strategic victory.
-Under the competitive pressure of Microsoft gaining a first-mover advantage and tightly integrating through investments and cloud services, Google urgently needs to prove that its model is not only technologically advanced but also possesses unparalleled ecosystem influence and commercialization capabilities.
+If it was a timely help for Apple, then for Google, this is undoubtedly the icing on the cake and a significant strategic victory.
+Under the competitive pressure from OpenAI's first-mover advantage with ChatGPT and Microsoft's close bundling through investment and cloud services, Google urgently needs to prove that its Gemini model is not only technologically advanced but also possesses unparalleled ecosystem influence and commercialization capabilities.

 The confidence boost from this deal was immediate.
-On the day of the announcement, the market capitalization surpassed one trillion dollars, and its stock price had already risen by over % for the year.
-This sent a clear message to the market and regulators: in the competition, Google is not falling behind; instead, it is successfully replicating its ecosystem advantages from the search field into the domain.
-It is worth noting that this collaboration further deepens the multi-billion-dollar "golden link" between Apple and Google—the default search engine agreement.
+On the day of the announcement, Alphabet's market capitalization surpassed 4 trillion dollars, with its stock price having risen over 65% cumulatively in 2025.
+This sent a clear message to the market and regulators: in the AI race, Google is not falling behind; instead, it is successfully replicating its ecosystem advantage from the search domain into the AI field.
+Notably, this collaboration further deepens the multi-billion-dollar golden link between Apple and Google—the default search engine agreement.
 The U.S. Department of Justice had previously filed an antitrust lawsuit over this deal, accusing it of helping Google maintain its search monopoly.
 Although the judge allowed the agreement to continue, regulatory pressure persists.
-Now, with the collaboration agreement and the search agreement intertwined, the interests of the two giants are bound more tightly and intricately, which will undoubtedly present new challenges for future antitrust reviews.
-Elon Musk’s criticism of this—"Given that Google also owns and , this seems like an unreasonable concentration of power"—though stemming from his own company’s competitive stance, indeed highlights the potential risks of shifting power structures in the industry.
+Now, with the AI cooperation agreement nested within the search agreement, the interests of the two giants are bound more tightly and complexly, which will undoubtedly present new challenges for future antitrust reviews.
+Tesla CEO Elon Musk's criticism—that given Google also owns Android and Chrome, this seems like an unreasonable concentration of power—though stemming from the competitive stance of his own AI company xAI, does highlight the potential risks of changes in the industry's power structure.

 Strategic Squeeze from Protagonist to Supporting Roles